 Mina Sooch, MBA, has served as Ocuphire's Chief Executive Officer, President, Treasurer, and as a member of the Board since November 2020.
 Ms. Sooch currently serves as Vice Chair of the Board.
 Prior to that, she served on the Board of Private Ocuphire since she co-founded it in February 2018 until November 2020.
 Prior to Private Ocuphire, from November 2014 to May 2017, she served as president, chief executive officer and a member of the board of directors at Gemphire Therapeutics, Inc., a private to Nasdaq biopharmaceutical company which she cofounded.
 From July 2012 to May 2014, she served as the president and chief executive officer of ProNAi Therapeutics, Inc., a private to Nasdaq public oncology company, and as a member of the board of directors from its founding in 2004 through May 2014, as well as a business development advisor from December 2010 to June 2012.
 In addition, Ms. Sooch has served as managing partner of Apjohn Ventures Fund since its founding in 2003, and co-founded two additional life sciences startups, Afmedica, Inc. and Nephrion, Inc. (renamed CytoPherx, Inc.).
 She also serves as manager of Tara Ventures I, LLC, an angel fund organized in 2002 for life sciences investments.
 From 2001 to 2002, Ms. Sooch also served as an entrepreneur in residence at North Coast Technology Investors LP.
-Ms. Sooch has served on multiple additional private and public boards including Biovie Inc. (OTC: BIOV), ZyStor Therapeutics, Inc. (sold to Biomarin Pharmaceutical Inc.), Asterand Inc. (ASTD: LSE), CytoPherx Inc. and Svelte Medical Systems, Inc. From 2006 to present, Ms. Sooch served as advisory board member at Wolverine Venture Fund, and from 2004 to 2012 as a board member of Michigan Venture Capital Association, and as chair from 2009 to 2010.
-From 1993 to
+Ms. Sooch currently serves on the private board of Priority Health, a \$6 billion healthcare plan based in Michigan.
+She has also served in the past on multiple additional private and public boards including Biovie Inc. (OTC: BIOV), ZyStor Therapeutics, Inc. (sold to Biomarin Pharmaceutical Inc.), Asterand Inc. (ASTD: LSE), CytoPherx Inc. and Svelte Medical

-2000, her senior roles included global account manager at Monitor Deloitte (formerly Monitor Company Group), a global strategy consulting firm based in Boston.
+Systems, Inc. From 2006 to present, Ms. Sooch served as advisory board member at Wolverine Venture Fund, and from 2004 to 2012 as a board member of Michigan Venture Capital Association, and as chair from 2009 to 2010.
+From 1993 to 2000, her senior roles included global account manager at Monitor Deloitte (formerly Monitor Company Group), a global strategy consulting firm based in Boston.
 Ms. Sooch has been the recipient of numerous awards, including being named one of the Deal Makers of the Year in 2016 by Crain's Detroit Business.
 Ms. Sooch received an MBA from Harvard Business School in 1993 and a B.S. in Chemical Engineering, summa cum laude, from Wayne State University in 1989.
 Ocuphire believes that Ms. Sooch is qualified to serve on the Board due to her experience raising private and public capital, her experience on the boards of U.S. private and public biotech companies and her over 25 years in the pharmaceutical industry with a focus on business development, finance, strategy and management in the pharmaceutical industry.